Smlep/Smlep.github.io/_posts/2020-12-26-yaltachess.md

 The winner is the first player to checkmate another player, meaning that there are one winner and two losers.
-This makes the game more interesting, rewarding aggressive strategies since playing too defensive might end up in a loss where one of the other players checked-mate the third player.
+This makes the game more interesting, rewarding aggressive strategies since playing too defensive might end up in a loss where one of the other players checkmated the third player.